rmsk2/rustpwman/README.md

 ![](/template.png?raw=true "Selecting a template string")

+When you activate this menu entry the dialog shown above opens and lets you select a template string.
+In order to copy the value identified by that template string to the clipboard you can either press the `<Select>` button or press the return key while the chosen template string is selected.

 ### Add entry

 Select this menu item to create a new password entry and edit its contents.